RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

    Maybe the classes for Params, Coeffs, State should be dragged out into classes in their own right like rsBiquadParams, rsBiquadCoeffs, rsBiquadState.
 But that increases the surface area of the library so it may be better to avoid it.
-Also: when templatizing, coeffs and params may need to have a different template parameter than tse state (for example: Params/Coeffs use float and State uses rsFloat32x4), so we can't just propagate down temaplte params from rsBiquad to state - unless rsBiquad has two templated params TSig, TPar - which it probably should have anyway.
+Also: when templatizing, coeffs and params may need to have a different template parameter than the state (for example: Params/Coeffs use float and State uses rsFloat32x4), so we can't just propagate down template params from rsBiquad to state - unless rsBiquad has two templated params TSig, TPar - which it probably should have anyway.

 - Maybe preferably use `/**< ... */` instead of `/** ... */` for the doxygen stuff for member